ApptuitAI/apptuit-py/README.md

 The `APPTUIT_PY_TAGS` variable is also read by the `ApptuitReporter`, which combines them with its reporter tags.
 In case of a conflict of same tag keys in both sets of tags, the reporter tag take preference.

-**Note**: Support for these variable has been added in the development version of apptuit-py and is not available in any of the released versions.
+**Note**: Support for these variable was added in the version `1.0.0` of apptuit-py and is not available in any of the earlier released versions.

 ### Sending data